BasharDlaleh/ansible-docker-containers/README.md

 Role Variables
 --------------

-This role uses group vars to define what containers we want to manage, please see the notes in docker-servers.yml file for more details
+This role uses group vars to define what containers we want to manage, so you need to create group_vars folder in your work directory and define your groups inside it, please see the notes in docker-servers.yml example group vars file for more details

 Dependencies
 ------------